AdobeDocs/commerce-cloud-service.es-ES/.github/ISSUE_TEMPLATE/NEW_TOPIC.md

 ---
 name: New topic
 about: Create a request to add missing information
-title: "Solicitud de un nuevo tema"
+title: Solicitud de un nuevo tema
 labels: New Topic
 assignees: ''
 source-git-commit: 4e12e99461ba5aaff38a3512165328a01306c08a